In this article

 - The DBT Skills Training Handouts and Worksheets — Marsha Linehan

-- The DBT Skills Workbook for Teens — Rathus, Miller, and Linehan
+- DBT Skills Manual for Adolescents — Rathus and Miller

 - Don’t Let Your Emotions Run Your Life — Scott Spradlin